Breckenbrough Enrichment Programme

 |Example Sports Club schedule MSP—Main Sports Pitch|

-During Wednesday afternoons our pupils have the opportunity to engage in numerous activities ranging from cooking to sports and even motorbikes (both riding and mechanics).
+During Wednesday afternoons our students have the opportunity to engage in numerous activities ranging from cooking to sports and even motorbikes (both riding and mechanics).

-Each half term the activities available are reviewed by both staff and pupils to ensure we are constantly improving what we provide and how we structure our afternoons.
+Each half term the activities available are reviewed by both staff and students to ensure we are constantly improving what we provide and how we structure our afternoons.

 You can find out more about our social education activities here.